ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 python --version
 ```

-you should now see the same output as above:
+you should now see the same output as above (you may see a higher version of python, that's fine:

 ```
-Python 3.8.3
+Python 3.9.2
 ```

 > Note that if you want to run Python interactively from the Git Bash terminal, you need to prepend the `winpty` command, so the full command would be `winpty python` (if you run this, note that you can exit the Python prompt by typing `exit()`).
 Running just `python` works on other setups, but will freeze the Git Bash terminal.